realworldocaml/book/en/json.md

-* Some of the type definitions are _recursive_ (that is, one of the algebraic data types includes a reference to the name of the type being defined).
-Fields such as `Assoc` can contain references to further JSON fields and the `List` can contain JSON fields of different types, unlike the OCaml `list` whose contents must be of a uniform type.
+* Some of the type definitions are _recursive_ (that is, one of the algebraic data types includes a reference to the name of the type being defined). `Assoc` types can contain references to further JSON values and the `List` type can contain JSON values of different types, unlike the OCaml `list` whose contents must be of a uniform type.
 * The definition specifically includes a `Null` variant for empty fields.
 OCaml doesn't allow null values by default, so this must be